GuriTheoChem/GuriTheoChem/README.md

 # 💫 About Me:
-🔭 I am a Computational Chemist and PhD Candidate at  Humboldt-Universität zu Berlin.
+🔭 I am a Computational Chemist and a PhD Candidate at Humboldt-Universität zu Berlin.

 # 💻 Tech Stack: